On this page

 Students who have not been admitted into a graduate degree program may take up to 12 graduate credits.
 Once students have reached the 12-credit maximum, additional coursework cannot be pursued until admission has been granted, or a student has declared they are pursing professional development only.
 CAGS candidates may take one three-credit course before being admitted.
 Doctoral coursework is not permitted for non-matriculated students.
 Successful completion of coursework as a non-matriculated student does not guarantee acceptance to a graduate program.

 An independent study is a special, individualized project of one to three graduate credits.
 The study must cover material not found in regularly offered courses.
 It requires a contract between the student and instructor specifying the project to be accomplished.
 The completed Graduate Independent Study form must be submitted with the signed registration form.
 Independent studies are only available to admitted graduate students.

 If extenuating circumstances exist, students may be permitted to register for an individual enrollment.
-This option only applies to required courses on the student’s approved program of study.
+This option only applies to required courses on the student’s curriculum planning guide.
 To register, an Application for Individual Enrollment must be completed and submitted with the registration form.